openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 These operators have different precedence.
 The operator '&' has the highest, and ':math:`|`' has the lowest precedence.

 The operators group left-to-right.
-Each operator is commutative if the operand expressions have no side effects, and associative.
+Each operator is commutative, if the operand expressions have no side effects, and associative.

 The bitwise and logical operators can compare two operands of a numeric type, or two operands of the *boolean* type.
-A compile-time error occurs otherwise.
+Otherwise, a compile-time error occurs.

 .. index::
    bitwise operator